-The Collection View is a fundamental building block of the SAP Fiori for iOS design language.
-It is a container that displays items in a grid.
-The Collection View previews a sample of content and presents it in a highly visual layout.
-Therefore, a Collection View container should be populated with content that contains images, to provide a more visual viewing experience.
+The collection view is a container that displays items in a grid.
+It previews a sample of content by presenting it in a highly visual layout and should not be used to display only text.
+Therefore, a collection view container should be populated with content that contains images, to provide a more visual viewing experience.

 B. “See All” Label

 At the top right of the collection view is the navigational link to drill down and see the full content.
 The label should include the number of cells in the full list.
 This link takes the form of a label with a chevron icon.
 It is normally used when only a subset of the data is being displayed in horizontal scroll and horizontal fit variations.

 This area displays the collection view cells.
 Collection view cells are a mix of images and short text labels displayed in a collection view.

 They allow navigation from single items to a more detailed view of those items.

 The Horizontal Scroll Collection View variation allows for content to be displayed in a single horizontal line.
 It can scroll left and right and should be used when you want to preview a subset of a list.
 It is recommended that the number of cells displayed in this variation should not exceed more than 20 and the “See All” label should communicate the total number of cells.